brightzheng100/custom-scheduler-server-sample/Instana.md

 But wait, you may ask: **can I achieve this without code changes?**

-Fortunately, the answer is **yes**, by applying the so-called "configuration-based SDK".
+Fortunately, the answer is **yes** in Instana, by applying the so-called ["configuration-based SDK"](https://www.ibm.com/docs/en/instana-observability/current?topic=references-configuration-based-java-trace-sdk).

 Let's restart our apps but this time, we just run "original" code, without any changes: